 You’ve got some great ideas for your next process art activities for the fall.
 Now it’s time to gather your materials!

-Here are some items you might want to have on-hand when creating fall masterpieces with the children:
+Here are some items you might want to have on-hand when creating fall masterpieces with the children (I may get commissions for purchases made through links in this post):